MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

 ##### Steps to Digital Asset Linking

 1. Navigate to `<your-website-name>.scm.azurewebsites.net`
-(If your instance url is contosolearning.azurewebsites.net then ‘contosolearning’ is your website name) and enter credentials which you used for azure portal when deploying MCT.
+(If your instance url is contosolearning.azurewebsites.net then ‘contosolearning’ is your website name) and enter credentials which you used for azure portal when deploying CT.

 2. From Navigation bar on top, click on 'DebugConsole' and from dropdown click 'CMD'.